 Wash cucumbers.
 Cut off 1/16-inch of blossom end (to aid with crispness) and discard.
 Cut into 1/4-inch slices, preferable using a crinkle cut slicer.
 Combine with onions in a large bowl.
 Mix in salt.
 Cover with 2-inches of ice and place in the refrigerator for 3 to 4 hours.

 Prepare canning equipment.
-Wash 8 pint jars and place into boiling water bath canner.
+Wash 8 pint jars and place them into boiling water bath canner.
 Fill canner to cover jars and place on the stove—bring to a simmer over medium heat.
 Wash lids and screw bands; set aside until needed.

 Prepare syrup: bring vinegar, sugar, and spices to a boil in a large stockpot.
-Drain cucumber-onion mixture, and add to stockpot.
+Drain the cucumber-onion mixture, and add to stockpot.
 Return to a boil, stirring occasionally.

 Add 1/8 tsp Pickle Crisp, if using, directly to each jar.
-Use slotted spoon to distribute vegetables evenly among 8 pint jars, leaving 1/2-inch headspace.
+Use a slotted spoon to distribute vegetables evenly among 8 pint jars, leaving 1/2-inch headspace.
 Ladle hot syrup over vegetables, leaving 1/2-inch headspace.
 Remove air bubbles.
 Wipe jar rims clean with a damp paper towel.
 Apply dome lid and screw band, tightening until fingertip tight.
 Place jars in canner, cover, and bring to a boil.

 Boil for 10 minutes, adjusting for altitude as needed (see Selecting the Correct Processing Time to learn more about adjusting for altitude).
 Remove jars, let cool for 12-24 hours.
 Check for seals, remove screw bands; label and date jars.
 Store in a cool, dark, dry place and use within 12 months for best quality.

-Yield: About 8 pints
+Yield: about 8 pints